aws-samples/aws-serverless-workshops/MultiRegion/README_InstallDevDependencies.md

-We strongly recommend you use Cloud9 which will have the necessary dependencies, i.e. AWS CLI, git, node/npm, angular cli already installed and configured - you'll only need to clone the git repository.
+We strongly recommend you use Cloud9 which will have the necessary dependencies, i.e. AWS CLI, git, node/npm, angular cli already installed and configured - you'll only need to clone the git repository and update the version of nvm used.

 Our Cloud9 instance will be in `eu-west-1` (Ireland)